-- (a) Write the algorithm in pseudocode using recursion.
-You can assume that you have available the merge routine.
-(It should look very similar to the Merge Sort algorithm we did in class.) - (b) Give a recurrence for the exact number of comparisons this algorithm uses. - (c) Use the tree method to solve the recurrence.
+(Your algorithm should look very similar to the Merge Sort algorithm we did in class.)

+- (b) Give a recurrence for the exact number of comparisons this algorithm uses. - (c) Use the tree method to solve the recurrence, where n is a multiple of 3.
 Simplify as much as possible. - (d) How does this compare with Bubble Sort. - (e) Use mathematical induction to verify your solution.